 Economics of education, labor economics, and applied econometrics.

 Environmental economics, particularly the evaluation of policy options for climate change.

 Environmental and resource economics, and water allocation policy.
 Jonathan is particularly interested in economic incentive structures for allocating scarce water supplies.

 Environmental and resource economics; development economics.
 Specifically the integration of payments for ecosystem services into development and conservation policy.

 Economics of entrepreneurship and private sector development.
 Sebastian is particularly interested in the political economy and decision making process of providing public goods.

 The history, evolution and dynamics of energy markets in South Asia, particularly in India.
 Rohit is focusing on coal, electricity, and natural gas markets and their supply chains, governance, and distortions.
 More broadly, he is interested in natural resource economics in developing countries and the economic effects of resource extraction on local communities.

 Local and regional economic development, international development, and behavioral economics.
 Juan Pablo is interested in the determinants of city and regional economic growth and inequality, the role of productive structure in subnational development, the micro-foundations of local investment decisions, and local and regional development policies.

-Public economics, health economics, household finance, and decision-making under uncertainty.
+Public economics, health economics, household finance, and predictive modeling.
 He is particularly interested in the application of insights from behavioral economics to each of these areas.